Portsmouth Historic Dockyard and Victorian Festival of

 HMS Victory's steering wheel is located under the poop deck and

-operates the rudder via a system of ropes.
+operated the rudder via a system of ropes.
 There was no power

 steering in the olden days so it needed up to eight strong men to steer